Travel Health - Topic Overview

 way to stay healthy on your trip is to plan before you go.
 If you are planning

-to travel to another country, see a doctor at least 6 weeks before you leave so
+to travel to another country, see a doctor several months before you leave so

 you will have time for vaccines (immunizations) that you may need to get

 Also ask your doctor if there are medicines or

 extra safety steps that you should take.
 For example, if you have asthma, you may have to avoid stays in polluted cities.
 Or someone visiting the tropics may need to take medicine to prevent

 Where can you get the best information?

 use the Internet to find general travel health information.
 Just make sure that the